Hodazia/Paytm-payment/README.md

 npm start
 ```

-The frontend application will typically open in your browser at http://localhost:3001 (or another available port).
+The frontend application will typically open in your browser at http://localhost:5173 (or another available port).

 🚀 **Deployment**
 The project is designed for separate deployments of the frontend and backend.

 **Backend Deployment**.
-The backend is optimized for deployment on:
+The backend is optimized for deployment on: Render

 **Frontend Deployment**
 The React frontend is deployed on Vercel.com.

 ## Features to add
 - Add a transactions schema to check for every transaction who is sending the money to whom, sender-receiver
 - Have a details of total transactions done by the user in the dashboard
 - Download and share the transaction as a proof of their transaction
 - Have a transaction history of the user in the user dashboard, create a new API for that....